glpi-project/doc/source/modules/assets/phones.rst

 Domains
 -------

-You can attach :doc:`Domains </modules/management/domains>` to your computer.
+You can attach :doc:`Domains </modules/management/domains>` to your phone.
 Domains are also linked to other objects such as records, problems, etc.

 Appliances